The 25 Best Core Exercises For Runners

 If you’re serious about this, speed work is your best friend.

 I didn’t believe it until I tried it myself.
-Incorporating interval training into your weekly routine is a game-changer.
+Adding interval training to your weekly routine makes a huge difference.

-It pushes your body out of its comfort zone and builds that top-end speed you need.
+It challenges you and builds the speed you’re after..
 I still recall my first interval workout: 4 x 400 meters with 60 seconds rest.
 I was gasping for air by the end, but over time, I could feel my body adapting.

 • Warm up for 15 minutes with some dynamic stretches.